 If you’re looking for more camping storage and organizing tips, you might want to jump over to this post.
 You can also grab some printable camping lists too!

-Another super mom camping tip: flashlight in the vehicle.
-If you happen to be storing some of your camping bins in the back of your truck or car, leave a flashlight easily accessible so when you have to hunting at night you can actually see what’s in those bins!
+Another super mom camping tip: flashlights!
+If you happen to be storing some of your camping bins in the back of your truck or car, leave a flashlight easily accessible so when you have to go hunting at night, you can actually see what’s in those bins!
+And a headlamp is even better because you won’t be holding the flashlight with your mouth!

 What type of bin should you use?
 I prefer to use big plastic bins with tight fitting lids.
-Clear bins mean it is easier to see into the bins from the outside and there’s more light when you’re rummaging around in them.
+Clear bins mean it is easier to see into them from the outside and there’s more light when you’re rummaging around in them.

-The plastic drawer system work well as basic camping storage bins as well… especially if you’re setting up your camp kitchen right from the back of your vehicle.
+The plastic drawer storage system works well as your basic camping storage bin… especially if you’re setting up your camp kitchen right from the back of your vehicle.

-On our month long camping trip we were setting up in a new location every few days so I wanted something easy to pack up and use.
-I opted for a 3 drawer system for the frequently used items.
-Then I had a few bins of food, one for cooking equipment, two for beddings, and each kid had their own bin.
+On our month long camping trip we were setting up in a new location every few days, so I wanted something easy to pack up and use while on the road.
+I opted for a 3 drawer system for the frequently used items like cutlery, drink mixes, towels, minor first aid, etc. Then I had a few bins of food, one for cooking/eating equipment, two for beddings, and each kid had their own personal bin.
 There was also a bin with infrequently used items like water toys and emergency repair type items.

 Some finds on Amazon that would make great camping storage bins and boxes